akeneo/pim-api-docs/content/concepts/asset-manager.md

 ```

 ::: info
-When you are searching for the information of an asset on a product, if you do not know the asset familly code, you can retrieve it by calling this endpoint `/api/rest/v1/attributes/AssetCollectionAttributeCode` (`AssetCollectionAttributeCode` being the code of the Asset Collection Attribute containing the asset you are interested on).
+When you are searching for the information of an asset on a product, if you do not know the asset family code, you can retrieve it by calling this endpoint `/api/rest/v1/attributes/AssetCollectionAttributeCode`, `AssetCollectionAttributeCode` being the code of the asset collection attribute containing the asset you are interested in.
 In the answer, you'll find in the `reference_data_name` property, the code of the family linked to your asset collection attribute, and therefore linked to your current asset.
 :::